The Mass

 Some Evangelicals make fun of the Catholic Mass and call it the "smells and bells."
 But if we look at early Christians we see quite a similar ceremony.
 They were men of their time and culture.
 They were heirs to the style of worship which Christianity inherited, naturally and organically, from its Jewish origins.

 Let's go back two hundred years before Christ to the time of the Essenes (there were two other major sects at that time - the Pharisees and Sadducees).
 Essenes lived in various cities but congregated in communal life dedicated to asceticism, voluntary poverty, daily immersion, and abstinence from worldly pleasures, including celibacy.The bread and wine were the centre of their gatherings, and prefigure the Mass.
-Here's a photo I (Hugh) took while in Qumran, Israel where the Essenes transcribed the Dead Sea scrolls:
+Here's a photo I (David) took while in Qumran, Israel where the Essenes transcribed the Dead Sea scrolls:

 Qumran - Israel